approximately-equal/kingmaker-thesis/contents/matter/results.typ

 A natural question that arises from this analysis is: _Which tactics perform best when deployed against one another?_ To explore this, the following experimental setup is applied.

 We consider an election with four candidates: $A$ (DEM), $B$ (REP), $C$ (GREEN), and $D$ (IND).
 The election will be tabulated via instant-runoff (IRV).
 The electorate consists of two equally sized voting blocs: 5,000 Democrats and 5,000 Republicans.
 Each bloc has a characteristic preference order, modeled using the Mallows distribution.
-Democrats are centered around the ranking $[A, C, D, B]$ with cohesion parameter $phi.alt$, while Republicans follow $[B, C, D, A]$ with cohesion $1 - phi.alt$.
+Democrats are centered around the ranking $A prec C prec D prec B$ with cohesion parameter $phi.alt$, while Republicans follow $B prec C prec D prec A$ with cohesion $1 - phi.alt$.

 Each voter uses a strategy 10% of the time, and defaults to the identity strategy the remaining 90%.
 We vary the strategy employed by each bloc in order to evaluate tactical interactions.